 The sundried tomato pesto comes together very quickly in a food processor.
 But if you want a shortcut, use store-bought sundried tomato pesto – easy peasy!

 Slice all your vegetables into long, thin strips.
 I recommend a mandoline, though a Y-peeler or a steady hand and a sharp knife will also get the job done.
 I start wrapping from the center of the tart and work my way outward, wrapping as tightly as I can.

 Brushing each slice of vegetable with just a little olive oil first provides wonderful flavor, but does make the project a little messy (and slippery!)

-To make a gluten free version of this spiral vegetable tart, use this gluten free pie crust recipe and ensure the sundried tomatoes (or sundried tomato pesto) is gluten free.
+To make a gluten-free version of this spiral vegetable tart, use this gluten free pie crust recipe and ensure the sundried tomato pesto is gluten-free.

 To make a vegan version of this spiral vegetable tart, use this vegan pie crust recipe and omit the shredded parmesan cheese from the pesto.

 Other Vegetables to Try